On a generalisation of Cameron's base size conjecture: Classical group preliminaries

 {

 }

 \vs

 In this paper we are interested in non-standard subgroup tuples of $G$.
-In the classical setting, a core-free subgroup of $G$ is non-standard if and only if it is not a subspace subgroup.
+As we saw in the introduction, in the classical setting, a core-free subgroup of $G$ is non-standard if and only if it is not a subspace subgroup.
 We begin by giving a precise definition of a subspace subgroup.